suzybee1987/milestone-2/README.md

 ### **Future Features**
 - I would like to implement a link to share with friends on WhatsApp and social media
+- I would like to use local storage to save the mute status on the game

 ### **Responsive Design**